vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

   - name: SAPInventory.pbmx
     url: /assets/2025-09-16/SAPInventory.pbmx
 ---
-For more  [SAP-related use cases](/category/sap) on this blog.

-In this article, we'll look at SAP's [physical inventory component](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/91b21005dded4984bcccf4a69ae1300c/1e61bd534f22b44ce10000000a174cb4.html), which lets warehouse staff do a physical inventory count, and then record the numbers in SAP.
+We've covered many different ways of [integrating SAP with Peakboard](/category/sap) on this blog.
+In this article, we'll look at SAP's [physical inventory component](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/91b21005dded4984bcccf4a69ae1300c/1e61bd534f22b44ce10000000a174cb4.html), which lets warehouse staff do a physical inventory count, and then record those numbers into SAP.

 In the past, workers had to carry around paper lists to record the inventory counts.
-Once they finished their counts, they also had to type the numbers into SAP manually.
+And once they finished their counts, they had to type the numbers into SAP manually.
 But today, we'll use Peakboard to build a modern, tablet-based app.
 This makes the whole workflow paperless and as easy as possible.

+.

 ## The SAP side